-Rheum For Improvement has helped my support network further, by helping me to connect with people who really do know how I feel, because they’ve experienced it themselves!
+Rheum For Improvement has helped increase my support network further by helping me to connect with people who really do know how I feel, because they’ve experienced it themselves!
 I cannot recommend talking enough….or typing to me so that we can discuss how you feel!

 Mind, the mental health charity, has a wonderful document on their website about improving your mental wellbeing through lots of different ways.
 I have put a link to it here and really recommend you all giving it a read.

-Research shows that higher socioeconomic families have less health problems, with higher quality and life expectancy.
-Tragically, based on research from 2001-2009 by crisis, the average life expectancy of a homeless person in Manchester, is believed to be 47 for a man and 43 for a woman, which is 30 years less than the average UK citizen. the report can be read here.
+Research shows that higher socioeconomic families have less health problems, with higher quality life and life expectancy.
+Tragically, based on research from 2001-2009 by Crisis, the average life expectancy of a homeless person in Manchester is believed to be 47 for a man and 43 for a woman, which is 30 years less than the average UK citizen.
+The report can be read here.

-We’re all told that money doesn’t make us happy, and as British people we’re all very coy when it comes to talking about it.
-There is no doubt however, that when you are struggling financially, it has a huge impact on your life.
+We’re all told that money doesn’t make us happy and as British people we’re all very coy when it comes to talking about it.
+There is no doubt however that when you are struggling financially, it has a huge impact on your life.
 I don’t think I will ever pay off my medical school debt, which is tens of thousands of pounds, and for a long time this caused me a lot of distress.
-But I realise, as long as I keep chipping away at it, and I don’t deny myself some of life’s small pleasures in between, then I can be content with that.
+But I realise that as long as I keep chipping away at it and I don’t deny myself some of life’s small pleasures in between, then I can be content with that.

-Gym memberships, spin studios, yoga classes and local food produce are all expensive, and to maintain the idealised ‘healthy lifestyle’ can potentially cost hundreds of pounds a month, particularly in London.
-We all have to be very careful about how we spend our money, and prioritise what is really important to our families and us.
+Gym memberships, spin studios, yoga classes and local food produce are all expensive and to maintain the idealised ‘healthy lifestyle’ can potentially cost hundreds of pounds a month, particularly if you live in London.
+We all have to be very careful about how we spend our money and prioritise what is really important to our families and us.
 I shall be writing more posts soon on how to keep up with your goals, without breaking the bank!